Corbineau/thepuma/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). -- Not Continuing work on this one; archiving.

 ## Available Scripts